 This method allows the assessment of the nutritional status of the patient with esophageal stricture especially in the case of the significant weight loss.

-- Twenty-four-hour esophageal pH monitoring: this study is useful in the assessment of efficacy of the therapy with PPIs and fundoplication in those patients who still complain of symptoms in spite of treatment.
+Twenty-four-hour esophageal pH monitoring: this study is useful in the assessment of the efficacy of the therapy with PPIs and fundoplication in those patients who still complain of symptoms in spite of treatment.